 3. Matsu Islands, Taiwan

 The bioluminescence off the coast of Taiwan’s Matsu Islands is attributed to a glowing algae called noctiluca scintillans, which emits a blue light when disturbed.
 This phenomenon just off the islands’ shore is so distinctive that it’s commonly referred to as the “blue tears,” as the cluster of light resembles dozens of blue teardrops floating in the water.
 The light is mainly visible between April and August when the algae are most active.

 4. Luminous Lagoon, Jamaica

 The Luminous Lagoon certainly lives up to its name.
 Just five minutes from the docks of Falmouth, on Jamaica’s north coast, the lagoon is the best place on the island to witness bioluminescence.
 Microorganisms called dinoflagellates inhabit these waters and glow particularly brightly in the shallow, warm water.
 When the water is disturbed the organisms produce a bluish-green glow, revealing luminous outlines of fish and other objects beneath the surface.
-Boat tours depart every night, and they even let you jump in the water and take a swim surrounded by the glow.
+You can take a boat tour (they depart every night), but you should avoid jumping directly in the water.

 5. Mudhdhoo Island, Maldives